szlaci83/postcodelookup/README.md

-# postcodelookup
+# Postcode lookup

-Simple program using getAddress.io API to get list of adresses to a given UK postcode
+Simple program to test the getAddress.io API for postcode lookup.
+Uses free key too connect to server and get the JSON object as a response.
+Uses String methods to cut off the not required parts and split the addresses into a String array.
+Later this array can be used as a dropdown list to select the address.